A conjectural improvement for inequalities related to regulators of number fields: Introduction

 \subsection{Acknowledgments}

 I would like to thank my Ph.D. advisor Giuseppe Molteni for having introduced me to the problem and for his supervision of my work, and Eduardo Friedman for giving me insights on the current state of the research on minimum regulators.
+I also thank the anonymous referee for all their remarks and suggestions which helped me in improving this paper.